hvag/blog/terraform.md

 ## Terraform State

 Terraform utilizes state files to track the current state of the deployed infrastructure.
 The state file is a JSON representation of all the objects currently under Terraform control.
-Terraform allows us to utilze a 'backend' store to keep the state files in a centralized location and acessable to multiple developers.
+Terraform allows us to utilize a ‘backend’ store to keep the state files in a centralized location and accessible to multiple developers.
 For our demonstration, we will utilize AWS S3 as the backend.

 1. Create a S3 bucket as a container for the Terraform state files and enable versioning: